Seven Hills West goes green and gold for Kyle

 Aspiring teacher, former NSW public school student and beloved staff member Kyle Bruce will be doing the heavy lifting for Australia at the Paris Olympics.

-Seven Hills West Public School is going and green for Kyle.
+Seven Hills West Public School is going green and gold for Kyle.
 The Birmingham Commonwealth Games weightlifting silver medallist was a passionate School Learning Support Officer (SLSO) at the school from 2017 to 2020.

 Kyle loved helping students at the school lift in learning and in life and was inspired to enrol in teacher training.